Egrisi Range: Geology

-Most of the Egrisi Range is composed of porphyritic rock that is of Jurassic Age.
+Most of the Egrisi Range is composed of porphyritic rock that dates back to the Jurassic Age.
 The southern periphery of the Range consists of Triassic limestones.
 There are many karst massives and caves in this portion of the Mountains.
 There are small glaciers and traces (remnants) of old glaciers at the highest elevations of the Range.
 The glacial lake Tobavarchkhili is located at an elevation of 2643 meters above sea level.
 Other lakes include Okhoja and Didi Tobavarchkhili.

 Climate

 The southern slopes receive precipitation in excess of 2000 mm per year, with some of the higher peaks receiving precipitation that exceeds 3000 mm.
 The northern slopes of the Egrisi Range receive 1500-2000 mm of annual precipitation.
 Most of the mountains are covered by significant amounts of snow in the colder months.
 Many locations reach snow depths of 2 meters or more, with the highest elevations of the Range recording snow depths in the 3-5 meter range.

 In the center of the Range near the head of the Tekhuri river at an elevation of 1600 meters is the Lebarde balneological resort.
 It was originally set up in the Soviet era, but has since been more or less abandoned, operating with limited infrastructure.
 In 2019 a new road leading to Lebarde was announced for further development of the area with sanatoriums, hotels and ropeways.